tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 Traditional Amazon EC2 instance types provide fixed CPU resources, while burstable performance instances provide a baseline level of CPU utilization with the ability to burst CPU utilization above the baseline level.

+Use :

+If you want host traditional application and a full access to the OS, use EC2.

 #### Family